biswasprasana001/biswasprasana001/README.md

 - 😄 People ask me Why didn't I do a degree in Computer Science if I am so much into coding.
 I said by the time when I found my Purpose it was too late to do a  degree.
 So, Since then...
 - 👀 I Been currently Self - Teaching myself to Become a Full Stack Web Developer with MERN as Tech-Stack since Late September 2021.
 - 🌱 I have completed Responsive Web Design Certification [@freeCodeCamp][fccWebsite] where basically You are given a CourseWork of 300 Hrs after which you receive a Certification only when you complete 5 Projects based on what you just Learned.
-- 📟 Here's the Credentials - [Responsive Web Design Certification][certLink]
+- 📟 Here is the Credentials - [Responsive Web Design Certification][certLink]
 - 🔥 After Finishing it, I am on way to finish JavaScript which 80% Completed.
 - 💞️ Since I believe firmly in Curiousity Based Learning, I am looking forward to contribute my Part with whatever Knowledge I have to Open Source Projects where      the Motto itself is Based on Curiousity & Learning.
 - ⚡ Fun Fact - I tend to learn more when I am doing a Project than when I am teaching myself to Build that Project.